Holographic Entropy Inequalities and Multipartite Entanglement: Discussion

 Our main result is that the non-negative information quantities associated to HEIs cannot at face value be understood as measures of correlations, as they lack the basic property of monotonicity under partial tracing.
 This does not preclude the existence of useful multipartite measures of holographic correlations, but does eliminate the only natural candidates arising from the polyhedral structure of the holographic entropy cone.\footnote{ \, Since measures of multipartite correlations are famously poorly understood, it is also conceivable that our requirement of monotonicity simply be too strong.
 Our result would then potentially motivate a search for weaker, non-bipartite notions of monotonicity, or for a more relational requirement on correlations among subsystems, rather than a one-directional comparison between competing terms under partial tracing.} Besides this negative result, throughout this paper we have proved several structural properties of HEIs, as well as explored a fruitful rewriting thereof in terms of $I_3$ and conditional $I_3$ quantities.
 This \ctform\ has proven to be a powerful heuristic ansatz for the discovery of a plethora of novel HEIs which constitute facets of the $\nN=6$ holographic entropy cone (see \cref{asec:n6heis}).

 While we have not proved that every HEI must necessarily be expressible in \ctform, it is natural to conjecture that this is indeed the case.
-One encouraging piece of evidence comes from the fact that all the known HEIs for $\N \le 6$ can be recast in this form, including $\QNknn{5}{8, 6}{11}$ which takes the form IICCCC.
-Moreover, HEIs $\Qnn{6}{\ldots}{n}$ with $315 \le n\le 332$, which were generated by positing a 4-term generalized tripartite form allowing for the purifier to appear in the arguments (and therefore not initially in \ctform), were all recastable into the \ctform, albeit a longer one.
-In fact, even the new $\N=7$ HEI introduced by \cite{Czech:2022fzb} (cf.\ their eq.~(2.1), which has the $\sI_n$-multiplicities $\Ink{10, 15, 6}$) can likewise be recast in the \ctform, as ICCCCCCCCC.
+One encouraging piece of evidence comes from the fact that all the known HEIs for $\N \le 6$ can be recast in this form.
+Even the new $\N=7$ HEI introduced by \cite{Czech:2022fzb} (cf.\ their eq.~(2.1), which has the $\sI_n$-multiplicities $\Ink{10, 15, 6}$) can likewise be recast in the \ctform, as ICCCCCC.
 This seems a highly-nontrivial check, since it has the minimal number of $\sI_3$'s possible to `soak up' all the higher $\sI_n$ terms.
 Indeed, \cite{Czech:2022fzb} motivated this inequality by positing ``oxidation" of $\N=5$ HEI, built so as to guarantee that upon trivializing any subsystem, the HEI necessarily remains valid.
 The building blocks of the \ctform\ partly incorporate this, in the sense that when the oxidized party is conditioned on, the C term reduces to I, while if it is one of the other arguments, the term trivializes, in both cases ensuring sign-definiteness.
 However this by itself does not guarantee sign-definiteness when only a subset of an argument in a C term trivializes.
 It would be interesting to see whether this observation could be utilized to further constrain the possible combinations of arguments in multiple terms of the \ctform.

 The challenge of understanding and classifying HEIs remains open.
 Besides recasting HEIs in \ctform, one could try to extract structural properties of HEIs by exploring their symmetries.
 Naively characterizing the symmetry group of HEIs is however not a fruitful venue: most $\nN=6$ HEIs have no symmetries at all.
 Instead, a more promising pursuit consists of decomposing HEIs into representations of the symmetric group \cite{Czech:2022fzb}, an idea that generalizes the intriguing results looking at symmetric invariants of \cite{Czech:2021rxe,Fadel:2021urx}.